jamesleary/weekend-challenge-3/README.md

 [x] Set up Database with sample data to start with.
 [x] Set up HTML with containers for the tasks to go and set up HTML input field for adding to the task list.
-[x] Create a GET request to link up database with sample data [ ] append to the DOM.
+[x] Create a GET request to link up database with sample data [x] append sample data to the DOM.
+[ ] Create a delete button to remove task from the list.
 [ ] Create a POST request to add new input data from HTML form to add new tasks to the database and on refresh add them to the DOM.
-[ ] Create a delete button to remove task from the list.

 [ ] Create a complete button to change the complete column boolean from false to true.
     this will also change either the color of the box or strikethrough text.